Observational Signatures of Rotating Ay\'{o}n-Beato-Garc\'{i}a Black Holes: Shadows, Accretion Disks and Images: Observational Images of Black Holes Illuminated by Thin Accretion Disks

 For enhanced physical interpretability, we provide a more explicit expression for the redshift factor $g_\mathrm{n} = \nu_\mathrm{o} / \nu_\mathrm{n}$.
 The accretion flow is assumed to consist of electrically neutral matter moving along the timelike geodesics.
 For the radii $r_\mathrm{n} \geq r_{\mathrm{ISCO}}$, the motion is restricted to circular orbits with angular velocity $\Omega_\mathrm{n} = (u^\mathrm{\phi} / u^\mathrm{t})|_{r_\mathrm{n}}$.
 Under this assumption, $g_\mathrm{n}$ is expressed as

-where the parameters $b$, $e$, and $\zeta$ are defined by
+where the parameters $b$, $e$, and $\chi$ are defined by

-In this formulation, $b$ represents the photon impact parameter, $e$ is the ratio of the photon energy measured locally by the emitter to its conserved energy at infinity, and $\xi$ encodes the relativistic normalization of the emitter’s four-velocity.
+In this formulation, $b$ represents the photon impact parameter, $e$ is the ratio of the photon energy measured locally by the emitter to its conserved energy at infinity, and $\chi$ encodes the relativistic normalization of the emitter's four-velocity; we denote it by $\chi$ to avoid confusion with the impact parameter $\xi = L/E$ introduced in Sec.~\ref{section2}.
 For asymptotically flat spacetimes, $e \to 1$ in the limit $r_\mathrm{o} \to \infty$.

 In the interior region of the ISCO ($r_\mathrm{n} < r_{\mathrm{ISCO}}$), the accretion flow is assumed to follow critical plunging orbits, for which the radial component of the four-velocity is given by $u_\mathrm{c}^\mathrm{r}$.
 Under this assumption, the redshift factor is expressed as